 Hidden secret: Long press a frame for more

 Long press on a picture frame pops up a menu with options for overmats, bottom weighting, mat core colors, keeping the photo aspect ratio, bevel color, overmat bevel color, liner size and face profile.
-The pop up menu also contains delete, move to wall, change photo and remove photo.
+This is the same menu that pops up when you tap the (...) button.